-The idea to write Love Saves the Day (Duke University Press, 2003) can be traced to the moment when mentor-professor Rob Nixon suggested that Tim write a “quick book” about dance culture in parallel to his doctoral studies.
-Setting out to write a history of house, he got sucked back to 1970 when Stefan Prescott, the co-owner of Dance Trax alongside Joe Claussell, suggested he speak with David Mancuso.
-He met Mancuso for lunch in an Italian restaurant in the East Village in 1997, some 14 years since Mancuso had been last interviewed.
-Barely able to follow Mancuso during their three hours together, Tim realised he had stumbled into the unwritten story of downtown dance culture and spent the next weeks asking legendary DJs such as Tony Humphries, Frankie Knuckles and David Morales if they had ever heard of Mancuso and the Loft.
-When each one replied that Mancuso’s party had transformed their lives he resolved to dedicate the first chapter to the history of pre-disco and disco.
-That chapter ended up becoming a somewhat obsessional 500-page book.
+The idea to write Love Saves the Day can be traced to the moment when mentor-professor Rob Nixon suggested that Tim write a “quick book” about dance culture in parallel to his doctoral studies.
+Setting out to write a history of house, he got dragged back to 1970 when Stefan Prescott, the co-owner of Dance Trax, suggested he speak with David Mancuso.
+During the three-hour interview that followed Tim grasped he had stumbled into the unwritten story of downtown party culture.
+A few hundred interviews later, Tim published Love Saves the Day: A History of American Dance Music Culture, 1970-79, launching the book at David Mancuso's anniversary Loft party in February 2004.

-In the meantime, he published his biography of the musician Arthur Russell, Hold On to Your Dreams, with Duke University Press in 2009, framing the book as an "anti-biography biography" because of the way Arthur immersed himself in collaborative ventures as he moved with extraordinary deftness across the breadth of the downtown music scene.
+Developing his analysis of New York City party, music and art culture during the 1970s and 1980s, Tim published a biography of the musician Arthur Russell, Hold On to Your Dreams: Arthur Russell and the Downtown Music Scene, 1973-92, with Duke University Press in 2009.
+He framed the book as an "anti-biography biography" because of the way Arthur immersed himself in collaborative ventures as he moved with an extraordinary degree of openness and creativity across the breadth of the downtown music scene.